domagile/api_testing_YouTrack/README.md

 - Retrieving a list of all projects.
 - Obtaining all issues within a specific project.
-- Deleting a specific issue
 - Deleting a specific project.
+- Check that specific project was deleted.

 ## Conclusion